Agent Shell · live

 What is borg?

-borg is an AI coding agent that runs in your terminal.
-You give it a task in plain language and it reads your codebase, makes the change across as many files as needed, runs your tests and commands, and checks its own work before reporting back.
-It is the agent, not an autocomplete plugin.
+borg is the same AI as a coding agent in your terminal.
+You give it a task in plain language and it reads your codebase, makes the change across as many files as needed, runs your tests and checks its own work.
+It runs in your own shell or inside an Agent Shell box.
+One account covers turborg, borg and Agent Shell.

 Open-weight models (built on DeepSeek and Gemma) that we fine-tune, quantize and wrap in an agent harness ourselves.
 We do not pretrain from scratch and we are honest about that.
 The goal is AI that is fast, efficient and cheap enough to include in every plan.